addressing mass timber challenges

 Fire Performance Maintained

 Mass timber’s predictable char layer protects the embedded GripMetal surface, keeping it insulated from rapid temperature rise and preventing the premature failures associated with exposed metal connectors.
-Because GripMetal lies fully within the wood, it maintains mechanical interlock deeper into a fire event without introducing a heat-bridge to the surface.
+Because GripMetal lies fully within the wood, it maintains mechanical interlock deeper into a fire event without introducing a heat-bridge from the surface.

 No Adhesive Dependencies